Coronavirus pandemic inevitable, U.S. warns as disease spreads across globe

 “Think the virus is going to show up tomorrow.
 If you don’t think that way, you’re not going to be ready,” he said.

-“This a rapidly escalating epidemic in different places that we have got to tackle super fast to prevent a pandemic.”

-Aylward said China’s “extraordinary mobilization” showed how an aggressive public health policy could curb its spread.
+Aylward said China’s “extraordinary mobilisation” to handle the outbreak showed how an aggressive public health policy, including large quarantines, could curb its spread.

-The WHO says the outbreak peaked in China around Feb.
-2, after authorities isolated Hubei province and imposed other containment measures.

 China’s National Health Commission reported another 406 new infections on Wednesday, down from 508 a day earlier and bringing the total number of confirmed cases in mainland China to 78,064.
 Its death toll rose by 52 to 2,715.

-South Korea, which with 1,261 cases has the most outside China, reported 284 new ones including a U.S. soldier, as authorities readied an ambitious plan to test more than 200,000 members of a church at the center of the outbreak.
+South Korea, which with 1,146 cases has the most outside China, reported 169 new ones including a U.S. soldier, as authorities readied an ambitious plan to test more than 200,000 members of a church at the centre of the outbreak.

 Of the new cases, 134 were from Daegu city, where the virus is believed to have been passed among members of the Shincheonji Church of Jesus, the Korea Centers for Disease Control and Prevention said.

-The U.S. military said a 23-year-old soldier based in Camp Carroll, about 20 km (12.4 miles) from Daegu, had been infected and was in self-quarantine at home.
+The U.S. military said a 23-year-old soldier based in Camp Carroll, about 20 km (12.4 miles) from Daegu, had been infected.

 In Japan, Prime Minister Shinzo Abe called for sports and cultural events to be scrapped or curtailed for two weeks to stem the virus as concern mounted for the 2020 Tokyo Olympics even though officials have repeatedly denied the Games will be affected.